surabhisnath/Creative_Process/README.md

 ```bash
 jupyter-lab
 ```
-and open the file `scripts/Analysis.ipynb` and run the file (either in one go or cell by cell).
+and open the file `scripts/Analysis.ipynb` and run the file (either in one go or cell by cell).\
+If you wish to re-create the csv file, run `scripts/make_csvs.ipynb`.

 ## Citation
 If you found this work useful, please consider citing us: